Family Ties: Guest stars

 The show had been sold to the network using the pitch "hip parents, square kids."
-Originally, Elyse and Steven were intended to be the main characters.
-However, the audience reacted so positively to Alex during the taping of the fourth episode that he became the focus on the show.
-Fox had received the role after Matthew Broderick turned it down.
-Laura Dern was considered for the role of Mallory Keaton.
-Ed O'Neill auditioned for Steven Keaton, but he later turned it down as he felt he was not right for the part.
+Originally, Elyse and Steven were intended to be the main characters, but the audience reacted so positively to Alex during the taping of the fourth episode that he became the focus of the show.
+Fox had received the role of Alex only after Matthew Broderick turned it down.
+Laura Dern was considered for the role of Mallory.
+Ed O'Neill auditioned for the role of Steven, but later turned it down as he felt he was not right for the part.

-Supporting cast and characters include neighbor Irwin "Skippy" Handelman (Marc Price), who has an eternal crush on Mallory; Nick Moore (Scott Valentine), Mallory's Sylvester Stallone-esque artist boyfriend; Lauren Miller (Courteney Cox); and Alex's feminist, artist girlfriend Ellen Reed (Tracy Pollan, whom Michael J. Fox later married, in 1988).
+Supporting cast and characters include neighbor Irwin "Skippy" Handelman (Marc Price), who has an ongoing crush on Mallory; Nick Moore (Scott Valentine), Mallory's Sylvester Stallone-esque artist boyfriend; Ellen Reed (Tracy Pollan, whom Michael J. Fox later married, in 1988), Alex's feminist artist girlfriend; and Lauren Miller (Courteney Cox).

 Production

 Main stars Meredith Baxter and Michael Gross are exactly the same age, sharing the same birthday on June 21, 1947.
 In the series, their characters were intended to be approximately five or six years older, given that their on-screen son, played by Michael J. Fox, was, in fact, only fourteen years younger than Baxter and Gross in real life.

 The show had several similarities or parallels to Baxter's prior series, Family.
 In addition to similar names for both series, the shows both initially featured three children, the youngest a tomboy, and later added another child to the cast.
 Baxter played the eldest child on the earlier show, and assumed the role of mother in Family Ties.